 Mistake #9 Over Baking/Temperature Too High

-If you're heating up a batch of Mac and Cheese that was made ahead of time or is cold from the fridge, it's best to bake it in the oven at a lower temperature for a longer period of time.
-This will help to gently heat the dish without drying it out or causing the cheese sauce to separate.
-A good starting point is to bake the Mac and Cheese at 350°F for 20-30 minutes or until the sauce is hot and bubbly and the breadcrumb topping is nicely browned.
+If you're heating up a batch of Mac and Cheese that was made ahead of time or is cold from the fridge, it's best to bake it in the oven at 350 degrees F for 20-30 minutes or until the sauce is hot and bubbly and the breadcrumb topping is nicely browned.
 If the top of the dish isn't browned to your liking, you can finish it off under the broiler for a few minutes.
 Just be sure to keep a close eye on the dish while it's under the broiler to prevent burning.

-And as a bonus tip, consider mixing in some extra gooey cheese like Swiss or gorgonzola into the Mac and Cheese before adding the breadcrumb topping.
-This will give the dish that delicious, stringy cheese look that we all know and love from TV Mac and Cheese.
+As a bonus tip, consider mixing in some extra gooey cheese like Swiss or gorgonzola into the Mac and Cheese before adding the breadcrumb topping.
+This will give the dish that delicious, stringy cheese look that we all know and love.
+If you want to see all of these tips put into practice, have a look at my Mac n Cheese recipe.

 Hugh Privette says